On the rigidity of Arnoux-Rauzy words: Decomposition lemmas and proof of Lemma .

 We then remark that it is enough to consider the case when at least one of $Z_{\sigma^n} $ or $Z_{\tau^m}$ has an error.
 Indeed, otherwise, one has $Z_{\sigma^n}=[\sigma^n ]$ and $Z_{\tau^m}=[\tau^m ]$.
 Since $[\sigma^n ]=[\tau^m ]$, this gives $Z_{\sigma^n}= Z_{\tau^m}$.
 This implies that $[\sigma]$ and $[\tau]$ coincide up to the permutations $\theta_{\sigma}$ and $\theta_{\tau}$, since they are both prefixes of $Z_{\sigma^n}= Z_{\tau^m}$.
 We then can move $\theta_{\sigma}$ inside $\mu(Z_{\tau^m})$ in such a way that $\tau= \sigma \circ \varrho$.

 So, we now assume that $n \geq m \geq 2$ and at least one of $Z_{\sigma^n} $ or $Z_{\tau^m}$ has an error.
-Here we provide the list of lemmas treating all the cases needed for the proof of Lemma \ref{lem:mainlem}.
+Here we provide the list of lemmas handling all the cases needed for the proof of Lemma \ref{lem:mainlem}.
 The precise statements and proofs are provided in the next section.
+Indices $i$ and $i'$ below refer to Notation \ref{notation}.